buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 The reasons why you shouldn't:
 * Much more expensive than getting a pre-built.
 If you make a mistake in the board, you'll potentially have a bunch of useless boards.
-* Takes a lot of time to make.
+* Takes a lot of time to make (took me about 2 months, but to be fair I was cloning a board).
 Requires electronics, programming, and potentially soldering experience.
 It will also require you to have the tools to do this stuff to begin with.

 How much you weigh these pros and cons depends on you.
 For me, the learning experience far outweighed the cons.
 Honestly, it's kinda bewildering that you can, as a hobbyist, make affordable printed circuit boards in your spare time for fun.
 A few years ago I couldn't even dream of such a possibility.